danwahl/danwahl.github.io/_posts/2022-05-14-schelling-out.md

 Fullerton        California            0.711111  0.403533
 San Diego        California            0.702083  0.454484
 ```
+<cite>Turns out California has nice weather, go figure</cite>

 An example interpretation of the above: during the winter, it is "comfortable" (no thermal stress) 72.5% of waking hours in Inglewood, California.
-Also note that, while you _could_ use the `summer` scores if you already live somewhere warm and are looking for a "summering" destination, you should skip all that and just come to Chicago instead.
+Also note that, while you _could_ use the `summer` scores if you already live somewhere hot and are looking for a "summering" destination, you should skip all that and just come to Chicago instead.

 ## Bike-ability